 - 1. Under normal circumstances, only two books may be checked out at a time. - 2.
 A student who needs to use the Media Center must have a library pass signed by a teacher and must sign in and out with the librarian. - 3.
 Books from the regular collection may be checked out for a two-week period. - 4.
 Teachers should not issue lunch passes to the library.
 If a student needs to use the library for research during the lunch period, they may obtain a pass from the librarian.
 The librarian will issue a limited number of library passes on a first-come, first-serve basis.
-The tardy policy applies to library visits during lunch.
-Students must either report to the library within the same six minutes allowed to report to lunch, or they may eat lunch prior to reporting to the library.
-Students must present a pass signed by an administrator, or administrative assistant to indicate the time they left the lunch room. - 5.
+Students must report to lunch prior to reporting to the library.
+Students must present a pass signed by the librarian to an administrator to indicate permission to leave the lunch room. - 5.
 Reference material may be checked out during the day for one period or overnight use. - 6.
 Anyone who uses the Media Center materials is responsible for repair or replacement costs if the materials are damaged or lost. - 7.
 Students who have excessive fines or long overdue books will be denied the privilege of using the Media Center. - 8.
 No food should be prepared or eaten in the library.